mahir/mahir.github.io/pm/04-ai-tools-for-pms.md

 The examples here are a **Spring 2026 snapshot**.

-The categories and judgment calls will last longer than any specific tool.
+The categories will last longer than the specific tools.

 ---

-## The PM AI Workflow
+## The Rule for This Module

-For any AI tool, ask:

-1. **Input:** What context does it need?
-2. **Output:** What artifact should it produce?
-3. **Review:** How will I know if it's right?
-4. **Decision:** What judgment is still mine?
-5. **Integration:** Where does the output go next?
+Each tool gets one primary home.

+Some tools can do many things.
+That does not mean we should mention them everywhere.

+For each workflow, we will pick:

+- **Best default**
+- **Best alternative when context changes**
+- **What to watch out for**

 ---

 # Before You Paste Anything

 AI is useful.

 It is also very easy to misuse.

-Start with data boundaries before you start with prompts.
+Start with data boundaries before prompts.

 ---